rhiaro/questforbrothers/notes/notes.md

 * Then with Durk's refusal, Lark and Tsss are like oh well okay we can find a different part okay here's one bye, and the whole giant crashed spaceship just fucking disappears.
 * Then they're in a big old hole in the earth and that's not stable any more and rocks start falling and Tug can grapp a tunnel that is stable so she takes them into it.
 They travel for a long time through the pitch black tunnel through the planet with Tug navigating.
 It skirts the center of the planet, and eventually intersects with a mine shaft of some kind.
 * the end is them emerging under the White Sea

+# 2019-09-09

+A giant caravan of people, nomadic, travelling through the desert.
+They don't know where they're going - they know there is a goal though. they believe that one day someone will awaken and know.
+Some live in fear of being the chosen one.
+Some yearn for it.
+Some don't believe this any longer.
+Suari probably encounters them.